hongkai-yu/macro-econ/README.md

 # Contents

 - Research presentation slides are in _ECON 490 Research Slides_.
 The full paper is _Thesis.pdf_.
 - The .R files are source code of the research except for the RNN analysis.
-The RNN analysis in _RNN.ipynb_.
+The RNN analysis is in _RNN.ipynb_.
-- In the data folder,
+- In _data_ folder,
   - bubble_detection.csv is the full data after data transformation and processing
   - dataset.md records the details of raw data in the folder
   - other .csv files are raw data for the research
   - Notice: much of the data are directly retrieved from the the web via R API, please see _prepareData.R_ for details
-- The figures folder contains figures for illustrative use.
+- The _figures_ folder contains figures for illustrative use.
-- The thesis folder contains the LaTeX code for the thesis and LaTeX tables.
+- The _thesis_ folder contains the LaTeX code for the thesis and LaTeX tables.